 — Social Security cards for all household members

 — And, the item you are requesting assistance with (for example, unpaid utility bill)

-Once the application is submitted your case will be reviewed and notification will be sent by email or phone.
-Please check your email on a regular basis.
-If you have not received a notification within five business days please log into your Seeladora account to be sure all required information was entered and the “Submit” button was selected or call the office at 972.542.0020.
+Once the application is submitted your case will be reviewed and you will be contacted.
+If you have not received notification within five business days please login to your Seeladora account to check the status or call the office at 972.542.0020.

-Additional services offered, free of charge, that do not require crisis documentation include a variety of life and job skills education classes.
+Additional services offered, free of charge, include a variety of life and job skills education.
 These services are available to anyone within Collin County.